-p(S1,S2,I) = p(I|S2,S2) p(S1)p(S2) If we average over I, S1 and S2 are independent.
-However, knowledge of I makes S1 and S2 conditionally dependent.
-The two causes S1 and S2 can behave like competing hypotheses to explain the data I. In general, "explaining away" is a phenomenon that occurs in probabilistic belief networks in which two (or more) variables influence a third variable whose value can be measured (Pearl, 1988).
+p(S1,S2,I) = p(I|S2,S2) p(S1)p(S2)

+If we average over I, S1 and S2 are independent.
+However, knowledge of the value of I makes S1 and S2 conditionally dependent.
+The two causes S1 and S2 can behave like competing hypotheses to explain the data I.

+In general, "explaining away" is a phenomenon that occurs in probabilistic belief networks in which two (or more) variables influence a third variable whose value can be measured (Pearl, 1988).
 Once measured, it provides evidence to infer the values of the influencing variables.

 Imagine two coins that can be flipped independently, and the results (heads or tails) have an influence on a third variable.
-For concreteness, assume the third variable's value is 1 if both coins agree, and 0 if not (NOT-XOR).
+For concreteness, assume the third variable's value is 1 if both coins agree, and 0 if not (a logical NOT-XOR function).
 If we are ignorant of the value of the third variable, knowledge of one influencing variable doesn't help to guess the value of the other-the two coin variables are independent.
-(This is called marginal independence, "marginal" with respect to the third variable, I) But if the value of the third variable is measured (suppose it is 1), the two coin variables become coupled, and they are said to be conditionally dependent.
+(This is called marginal independence, "marginal" with respect to the third variable, I)

+But if the value of the third variable is measured (suppose it is 1), the two coin variables become coupled, and they are said to be conditionally dependent.
 Now knowing that one coin is heads guarantees that the other one is too.
+Although we still can't perfectly predict the values of the coins, we now know something about them we didn't know before.

+Now imagine a slight twist on the problem.
+Suppose you are most interested in the value of one of the coin flips (C1), not the other (C2).
+If you have any additional (auxiliary) evidence that the other coin's value (C2) is say, probably "heads", then an optimal guess would be to say C1 is heads too.

 The phrase "explaining away" arises because coupling of variables through shared evidence often arises in human reasoning, when the influences can be viewed as competing causes.
-Suppose we have a prior reason to believe that both coins are heads, but we believe the second coin is even more likely than the first to be heads.
-Now we make a measurement, and discover the evidence is 0.
-The evidence explains away the "competing hypothesis" that both coins are heads, and in particular that the first coin is heads, because the first coin must be tails if the second coin is heads.
+A change in belief of one of the competing hypotheses changes the belief in the other.
 Human reasoning is particularly good at these kinds of inferences.